間眅埶AV

 The building, touted as a living lab for its sustainable spaces and operations, is the universitys first major step in expanding beyond its Central City campus, creating an integrated academic precinct within Surreys evolving City Centre downtown core.

-"The new Surrey building is an example of how we can use campus infrastructure and operations to be living environments in which interdisciplinary learning, applied research and practical work can advance sustainability and resiliency on campus and beyond."
+The LEED designation demonstrates 間眅埶AVs commitment to being a leading post-secondary institution in sustainability research, learning, innovation, outreach, and practice.
+The building is an example of how 間眅埶AV uses campus infrastructure and operations as living environments in which interdisciplinary learning, applied research and practical work advance sustainability and resiliency on campus and beyond.

 Its award-winning fa癟ade is composed primarily of framed, high-performance, undulating precast concrete panels.
 Its distinctive design is derived from abstracted circuit board imagery, which symbolizes the technological subject matter being taught in the building.